Legal December 08, 2025 11 min read 2416 views

 Scenario 2: You had a CP12 but didn’t give it to the tenant before move-in

-This is where Trecarrell applies.
+This is where Trecarrell matters most.

 Scenario 3: Your CP12 expired for a short period during the tenancy